gmkmanoj/aws_terraform_asg/README.md

 Git : Any version to get this repository from github or you can download zip package<br>
 Terraform : v0.11.5 (https://releases.hashicorp.com/terraform/0.11.5/terraform_0.11.5_linux_amd64.zip - https://learn.hashicorp.com/terraform/getting-started/install.html)<br>
   Provisioner : Shell script - used to get node js code and setup supervisord.
 We can use ansible and other provisioner tools.<br>
-AWS Access and Secret keys - it must have EC2 fullAccess<br>
+AWS Access and Secret keys -  it must have AmazonEC2FullAccess, CloudWatchFullAccess, AmazonSNSFullAccess<br>

 <h4>Execution:</h4>